ibelgin/Topbar_navigator_reactnative_example/README.md

-# TopBarNavigator_ReactNative
-This Is A Example For Top Bar Navigator In React native
+# Top Bar Navigator In React Native

-Modules Used
+This App Was made using React native.

+### Installing

+> Clone This Repo To Your PC

+> Run npm install

+> Run The App

+## Built With

      @react-navigation/native
      react-native-reanimated
      react-native-gesture-handler